 - Click on Check for updates button.

-Solution 6 – Add a second printer device
+7. Add a second printer device

-- Follow Steps 1-2 from Solution 4.
+- Follow Steps 1-2 from Solution 5.

 - Select the Ports tab and click on Add Port button.

-We hope this guide will help you solve your printer problems in Windows 8.
+We hope this guide helped you solve your printer problems in Windows 10.
 If you’ve tried all of them and your problem still persists, then you might have a hardware-related problem.